 Groundhog Day is a tradition that takes place every year on February 2.
-Prompted by top-hat-and-tuxedo-clad members of the Punxsutawney Groundhog Club, Punxsutawney Phil emerges from a special burrow in Gobbler’s Knob, a rural park nestled just outside of Punxsutawney.
-According to superstition, if the sleepy critter casts a shadow (i.e. if the sky is clear), wintry weather will resume for six more weeks.
-If, on the other hand, no shadow is visible due to overcast, springtime will come sooner.
+Prompted by members of the Punxsutawney Groundhog Club—who dress up in top hats and tuxedos for the ceremony—Punxsutawney Phil emerges from a special burrow in Gobbler's Knob, a rural park nestled just outside of the small town of Punxsutawney.
+According to superstition, if the sleepy critter casts a shadow (i.e. if it's a sunny day and the sky is clear), there will be six more weeks of wintry weather.
+If, on the other hand, the groundhog's shadow is not visible due to the overcast, there will be an early spring.

 The Holiday's History

-Today, Groundhog Day may seem all-American.
-However, its story has European origins, as it emerged in Pennsylvania’s German communities in the middle of the 19th century.
+Today, Groundhog Day may seem specific to the United States.
+However, its story has European origins, as it emerged in Pennsylvania's German communities in the middle of the 19th century.
 James L. Morris, a Welsh shopkeeper, first mentioned the tradition in a diary entry dated February 2, 1840: “Today the Germans say the groundhog comes out of his winter quarters,” he wrote, “and if he sees his shadow he returns and remains there for 40 days.”

 To fulfill this psychic role, Groundhog Day's founders decided that not just any woodchuck would do; only Punxsutawney Phil has the power to predict.